 35 May the violence done to me and to my flesh be on Babylon!”

-the inhabitant of Zion will say; and,
+the inhabitants of Zion will say, and,

 “May my blood be on the inhabitants of Chaldea!”

 36 Therefore the Lord says: